Software

 As

-As is a library to convert numeric types with overflow check in Go.
-Why?
-Other languages like Rust have overflow checks on type casts (if you use TryFrom and not just as), but for Go there is nothing like that.
 My need came from a simple bug, where external integer type was being type casted multiple times across multiple API boundaries.
 Because the original integer size was hidden across several API hops, the affected code expected too small integer size, and overflowed.